wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 6. Select **Ballerina** as the build preset.

     !!! tip
-        - **Build presets** specifies the type of build to run depending on the implementation of the component.
+        - **Build preset** specifies the type of build to run depending on the implementation of the component.
 It converts the integration code into a Docker image that can run on Choreo cloud.
-If an integration is developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), select **Micro Integrator** as the build presets.
-If an integration is developed using the [Ballerina language](https://ballerina.io), select **Ballerina** as the build presets.
+If an integration is developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), select **Micro Integrator** as the build preset.
+If an integration is developed using the [Ballerina language](https://ballerina.io), select **Ballerina** as the build preset.
         - **Component Directory** specifies the location of the project to build the component.

 7. Enter a unique name and description for the component.
 You can use the following values: